Turtel216/Turtel216/README.md

 - 🎓 I'm currently studying Computer Science at the [University of Western Machedonia](https://www.uowm.gr/)
 - 🔭 Employed at the Laboratory of Enviromental Technologies and conducting research as a member of the Operational Research Analysis Team of University Studies(ORATUS)
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently learning Embedded Software

 ## 💬 Contact